-The 8-week program aims to create a safe space for students to engage in open and honest conversations about identity, diversity, and power and privilege in relation to their own lives and in their interactions with other people on or off campus.
-IGD will prepare students to live and work in a diverse world, and make educated choices that advance equity, social justice, and conflict resolution.
+A courageous space for students to engage in open and honest conversations about identity, diversity, power and privilege in relation to their own lives and in their interactions.

-Here are some concrete ways in which IGD can benefit Yale-NUS students:
+These are examples of concrete ways in which IGD can significantly benefit Yale-NUS students: